eteran/quixey/README.md

 `return`:

-**NOTE:** Every function has a return type.
+**NOTE**: Every function has a return type.
 If the end of a function is reached with no return, then an implicit
           `return 0;` is executed at function exit.

 `int`, `char`, `string`. `auto`